UFC 189: Reported payout

 ^ Jeremy Stephens was fined 20 percent of his purse ($8,000) for failing to make the required weight for his fight with Dennis Bermudez.
 That money was issued to Bermudez, an NSAC official confirmed.

 Records set

 The event's weigh-ins took place before a record crowd estimated at 11,500.

 The event had a $7,200,000 gate, which broke the record for a mixed martial arts event in the United States.
 The final attendance for the event was 16,019, a record for Nevada, which had hosted 91 prior UFC events.

 Lawler vs. MacDonald

 Robbie Lawler vs. Rory MacDonald was named 2015's Fight of the Year by Sherdog and MMA Fighting.
+Numerous sources regard it as the greatest fight in the history of the promotion, and it was inducted into the UFC Hall of Fame's Fight wing in 2023.

 Milestones

 This was the first event to feature the UFC's Reebok fight kits, which were announced on December 2, 2014 and officially revealed on June 30, 2015.

 For the main event, the entrance music was performed live.
 Sinéad O'Connor sang "Foggy Dew" for McGregor and Aaron Lewis and his band played "Country Boy" for Mendes.